 Solar Pool heating: $5.00 per estimated therm displaced

-There are a number of advantages of home solar energy.
-You can reduce emissions, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can raise your property values, reduce emissions, and save money.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
+It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
 Hercules has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.0 years per 5 kW of rated capacity.